styopdev/webpack-interview-questions/answers.md

 ***Answer:*** Using devtool: 'source-map' (there are various other configurations for source maps, view full list [here](https://webpack.js.org/configuration/devtool/#devtool))

-***Question:*** How to automatically build and update bundles in browser after a change in source code?
+***Question:*** How to automatically build and update bundles in the browser after a change in source code?

 ***Answer:*** Using `watch: true` and `devServer: { hot: true }` options together.